North End, Boston: Infrastructure

-Transportation

 The North End has narrow, dense streets.
-No major through streets penetrate the neighborhood, and virtually all trips made within the neighborhood are by walking.
+No major streets run through the neighborhood, and virtually all trips made within the neighborhood are by walking.
 Still, many sidewalks are not ADA accessible because they are narrow or obstructed.
 Resolving this accessibility issue would require removing some on-street parking spaces.

 Free and unlimited resident parking passes mean that 4,000 permits are available for only 1,500 on-street resident parking spaces.
 The few visitor parking spaces do not have meters, but do have two-hour limits.
 Paid public parking is available within the neighborhood at Lewis Wharf, Sargents Wharf, and the Cooper Street lot.
 Nearby public parking garages include Government Center, Dock Square, and the Boston Harbor Garage.
 At night, many restaurants offer valet parking.

 Busy roads ring the North End.
 Commercial Street has two lanes of northbound and one lane of southbound traffic; and goes around the North End's eastern perimeter.
-The MBTA Number 4 uses this street for part of its route that connects North Station with South Station.
 Private shuttles linking North Station to the Seaport neighborhood also use this road.
 On the Western edge is North Washington Street, which has the highest traffic volume in the immediate area.